pramttl/python-go/README.md

 delete(d, "key")    # Go
 ```

+### Conditionals

+Conditionals are mostly similar in Python and Go with some differences. `if/elif/else` in Python, `if/else if/else` in Go.
+Go allows excuting initial statements at the begininng of the for loop.
+Look this up)

 ### Looping

 Python supports `for` an `while` loops.
 Go only has one looping construct i.e. the `for` loop.
 Unlike Python, the `for` loop in Go has 3 components separated by semicolons similar to  other languages like C++ and Java.